 The Trust continues with its support to the Rehabilitation and Physiotherapy Centre in the village of Wanging'ombe (the "Physiotherapy Centre").
 With its nine local branches, the Physiotherapy Centre provides assistance to an increasing number of patients in the Area, and the Trust helped fund the expansion of its servicing capabilities and expertise, providing inpatient and outpatient intensive and routine rehabilitation care to over one thousand children and young adults.
+The Trust has donated 400 rough-terrain wheelchairs to the centre, which are specially adapted to the area and can be operated with hand controls.

-In addition the Trust has increased its contributions to the Physiotherapy Centre's Pamoja Project ("Pamoja Project"), a contact farming enterprise covering 35 acres of land, which aims to strengthen the agricultural network and sunflower oil commercial activity.
+In addition the Trust supports the Physiotherapy Centre's Pamoja Project ("Pamoja Project"), a contact farming enterprise covering 24 acres of land, which aims to strengthen the agricultural network and sunflower oil commercial activity.
+The Pamoja Project produces sunflower oil, which is then sold at the market, and revenues from these sales support the Inuka Rehabilitation Centre, with an aim of self-sufficiency in the future.